aspnetzero/documents/docs/en/Features-Mvc-Core-Subscription-Stripe.md

 If "Automatically bill my account" option is not selected on the payment page, tenants should login to the system and manually extend their subscription by clicking the "**Extend**" button on the subscription page and pay manually.

+##### Important Note

+ASP.Net Zero uses webhooks to get results from the stripe.
+That's why you must go https://dashboard.stripe.com/webhooks and add a new webhook with `https://[www.yoursite.com]/Stripe/WebHooks` endpoint.
+And subscribe to `invoice.payment_succeeded` and `checkout.session.completed` events.

 ## Testing Stripe WebHooks on Localhost